 Have you ever tried to close a sale on an existing customer, only to hear the disappointing news that they chose to go elsewhere?
-In B2B, you need to ensure your share of voice (SOV) is above your Share of Market ( SOV) to keep sustainable growth.
+In B2B, you need to ensure your share of voice (SOV) is above your Share of voice (SOV) to keep sustainable growth.

 1. Results matter